csebooks/operating-systems/content.en/overview/_index.md

 Embedded computers are the most prevalent form of computers in existence.
 These devices are found everywhere, from car engines and manufacturing robots to optical drives and microwave ovens.
 They tend to have very specific tasks.
 The systems they run on are usually primitive, and so the operating systems provide limited features.
 Usually, they have little or no user interface, preferring to spend their time monitoring and managing hardware devices, such as automobile engines and robotic arms.

 These embedded systems vary considerably.
 Some are general-purpose computers, running standard operating systems—such as Linux—with special-purpose applications to implement the functionality.
 Others are hardware devices with a special-purpose embedded operating system providing just the functionality desired.
-Yet others are hardware devices

-**46 Chapter 1 Introduction**

-with application-specific integrated circuits (**ASICs**) that perform their tasks without an operating system.
+Yet others are hardware devices with application-specific integrated circuits (**ASICs**) that perform their tasks without an operating system.

 The use of embedded systems continues to expand.
 The power of these devices, both as standalone units and as elements of networks and the web, is sure to increase as well.
 Even now, entire houses can be computerized, so that a central computer—either a general-purpose computer or an embedded system —can control heating and lighting, alarm systems, and even coffee makers.
 Web access can enable a home owner to tell the house to heat up before she arrives home.
 Someday, the refrigerator will be able to notify the grocery store when it notices the milk is gone.